getgrav/grav-learn/pages/09.webservers-hosting/03.paas/05.dokku/docs.md

 git push dokku master
 [/prism]

-After deploying you should see an output similar to this one (this is from a Rails app so it's a bit different but works as an example)
+After deploying you should see an output similar to this one (this is from a Rails app so it's a bit different but works as an example):

 [prism classes="language-bash command-line"]
 Counting objects: 231, done.